seejohnrun/seejohnrun.github.io/_posts/2012-01-28-redis-zset.markdown

 It is a sorted set implementation built into Redis.
 Its super fast, flexible, and I use it all the time, probably sometimes just because its fun.

-I ll show how it works, and outline two situations I've found it to be especially effective.
+I'll show how it works, and outline two situations I've found it to be especially effective.

 ### How is it used?